Southwest Virginia: History

 Southwest Virginia was among the last parts of the state to be settled by Europeans, in a flow of migrations that consisted mainly of English, German, and Scots-Irish and Irish immigrants.
 A major route of migration to the region was the Great Wagon Road through the Great Appalachian Valley.
 At present-day Roanoke there was an important fork in the wagon road, with one branch passing through the Blue Ridge and into the Piedmont region, and the other branch, called the Wilderness Road, continuing southwest to Tennessee and Kentucky.
 Much of the area was protected by a series of forts constructed around the time of Lord Dunmore's War, some of which later became the seats of future counties.

 The first major industry in Southwest Virginia — which laid the foundation for the regionally important town of Abingdon — was salt.
 In Saltville (a small town now located on the Smyth-Washington county line), salt was (and still is) produced by using water to extract salt from the ground.

 Many of the present day counties were formed from larger counties which were broken up as the populations in the region continued to grow.
 Southwest Virginia is also the result of parts of Virginia which broke off or revolted, such as Kentucky and West Virginia.
 During the American Revolution, residents from southwest Virginia were among those who participated in the Battle of King's Mountain, which occurred in South Carolina.

 In the Civil War, Southwest Virginia was deeply divided between sentiment for the Union and the Confederacy and was subject to guerilla warfare.
-The only major battle to occur in the area was the Battle of Saltville, while many skirmishes occurred throughout much of the region.
+The only major battles to occur in the area were the Smyth County Battle of Saltville and of Marion, while many skirmishes occurred throughout much of the region.
 In 1864, Union General George Stoneman led a devastating raid into Southwest Virginia, destroying the saltworks in Saltville and burning all that he thought useful to the Confederates.
 At the time, the saltworks were considered a very important strategic target.

 In the late 1800s and early 1900s, extractive industries became important in the region, especially the cutting of timber and coal mining.
 The coalfield region has experienced a significant loss of population over the last generation, resulting in shrinking political representation and a variety of local issues, including the need to consolidate schools.

 Manufacturing, which did well during part of the 20th century, has also declined in Southwest Virginia despite local officials' efforts to recruit new industry.
 Tobacco has declined since the buyout of the federal quota program as well.
 Since the early 2000s, natural gas extraction has grown into an important industry, particularly in the coalfield region.
 Throughout Southwest Virginia, tourism has also begun to take off as an important industry.